ploomber/soopervisor/doc/index.rst

    ``ploomber install`` automatically generates the ``environment.lock.yml`` or ``requirements.lock.txt`` file.
-If you prefer so, you may skip ``ploomber install`` and generate the lock files yourself.
+If you prefer so, you may skip ``ploomber install`` and create the lock files yourself.

 Usage
 =====